stefek99/wings-integration/README.md

 }
 ```

-Now read [specification](#integration) before start the implementation of your crowdsale smart contract.
+Now read [specification](#integration) before starting the implementation of your crowdsale smart contract.

-If specifications are not enough, we offer a [step by step](#step-by-step) guide in addition.
+in addition to specification, we offer a [step by step](#step-by-step) guide.

 ## Integration